worldmaking/digm5010/time.md

 	- that is, time-series data, captured from the real world and re-structured
 		- speed changes, reversing, fading, mixing & layering, echo delays and tape loops, re-processing through rooms and springs, etc.
 - Electronic
-	- construction of sound from analog circuits of resistors, capacitors, transistors etc.
+	- construction of raw sound from analog circuits of resistors, capacitors, transistors etc.
 	- that is, systems amenable to mathematical modeling and precise articulation
 		- oscillators, filters, envelopes, etc.
 		- some research in this area tended toward attempts to replicate realistic sounds of instruments and voices; other research explicitly sought sounds previously unknown